China

 Knowing all this, why wouldn’t students wish to come here, especially to be close to the birthplace of the Zen school of Buddhism that encourages individuals to find inner peace and relaxation?

 Thinking of the great atmosphere and culture, China seems like the ideal international destination for your studies.
+If you're looking to study at a university in China, you will find many diverse study programmes, known for their rapid advancements in research and technology.

 Why study in China?